 Funeral professionals recommend that eulogies last between 5 and 10 minutes, long enough to share meaningful stories and reflections without overwhelming an emotionally fragile audience.

 For those writing a eulogy for the first time, it can feel like an overwhelming task during a period of grief.
-Having a clear structure, including an opening, key memories, and a closing tribute, helps guide the writing process.
+Having a clear structure, including an opening, key memories, and a closing tribute, helps guide the writing process.21

-25. Cultural Diversity Enriches Canadian Funeral Practices (Statistics Canada)
+22. Cultural Diversity Enriches Canadian Funeral Practices

 Canada's multicultural population means that funeral practices span an extraordinary range of traditions.
 From the Irish wake tradition in Newfoundland to Sikh cremation ceremonies in British Columbia, diversity is woven into how Canadians honour their dead.